-Investigate this site: provide a link buy Clomid online find out more.
+Get more info: provide a link buy Clomid online about this.

 The mountain chicken is not, as its name suggests, a bird, but is in fact one of the largest frogs in the world.

 It is found only on the Caribbean islands of Dominica and Montserrat.
 The mountain chicken’s numbers have been declining for many years, because it has long been the national dish of the islands.
 It is hunted in large numbers for its meaty legs, which are used in traditional West Indian recipes - and as their name suggests, they taste like chicken.

 However, this year the situation has become desperate for those located on the island of Montserrat, with the recent arrival of a deadly amphibian disease called chytrid fungus.
 A rescue operation, headed by Durrell has kicked into action in order to offer a lifeline to the species following the death of hundreds of frogs in a matter of weeks.